little-arhat/ppx_jsobject_conv/Readme.md

 ### Error reporting

-If conversion from JS type to OCaml was unsuccessful, `Error` constructor of `Result.result` type will be returned with the description of error.
+If conversion from JS type to OCaml was unsuccessful, `Error` constructor of `result` type will be returned with the description of error.
 If error happened somewhere deep in the structure, error description will have prefix with path to errorneus field: `message.1.query.condition.0`.

 ### Options